ANSI-Christ/C-try-catch/README.md

  - cross-platform
  - thread safety
  - nested calls
+ - finally block is optional
  - automatic throwing up if it is impossible to find match at its level

-Specific:
- - in TRY block do not call return and goto
+WARNING: in TRY / CATCH / FINALLY blocks DON'T call return and goto inside or outside!
- - EXCEPTION always rewrites by last one
- - finally block can be handmade by using goto in CATCH block

 Look for usage examples in main.c